-The audit committee was reconstituted by a meeting of the Board of Directors held on January 20, 2012.
+The audit committee was constituted by a meeting of the Board of Directors held on January 5, 2011.
 The members of the audit committee are:

-- i) Ms. Nirmala Samant Prabhavalkar- Chairperson
+- i) Ms. Sudha Krishnan

-- ii) Ms. Sudha Krishnan
+- ii) Mr. Nassereddin Munjee

-- iii) Mr. Nassereddin Munjee
+- iii) Ms. Nirmala Samant Prabhavalkar

 The scope and function of the audit committee is in accordance with Section 292A of the Companies Act and the DPE Guidelines.
+The audit committee currently does not have a chairman as the previous chairman completed his tenure on December 6, 2011 and the new chairman is yet to be appointed.
 The terms of reference of the audit committee includes: